ccatto/dev-handbook-catto/APIs/nestjs.md

 ## 🔹 Summary

-NestJS is a modern, scalable framework for Node.js backend applications, ideal for teams building SPAs with Angular.
+NestJS is a modern, scalable framework for Node.js backend applications, ideal for teams building SPAs with typescript frontend frameworks like Next; React; Vue & Angular.
 Its architecture encourages modularity, dependency injection, and maintainability.
 It integrates well with databases, microservices, and cloud platforms, making it a strong choice for enterprise-level web applications.